Goodness of Causal Fit: Introduction

 Graphs which contain both directed and undirected edges are called {\bf partially directed (PD) graphs}. {\tt bnlearn} takes a dataset as input and returns a PD graph $G_{pd}$.
-Given a PD graph $G_{pd}$, let $\calg(G_{pd})$ be the DAG set $\calg$ which is generated by giving directions to all undirected edges of $G_{pd}$ in all possible ways.
-We will refer to $\calg(G_{pd})$ as the {\bf DAG set generated by $G_{pd}$}. and to any $\calg'\subset \calg(G_{pd})$ as a {\bf DAG set partially generated by $G_{pd}$.} Once we define below our GCF measure, we will apply it to sets of the type $\calg(G_{pd})$ as an example.
+Given a PD graph $G_{pd}$, let $\calg_{max}(G_{pd})$ be the DAG set which is generated by giving directions to all undirected edges of $G_{pd}$ in all possible ways.
+We will refer to the DAG set $\calg_{max}(G_{pd})$ as the {\bf maximal generation of $G_{pd}$} and to any subset $\calg(G_{pd})$ of $\calg_{max}(G_{pd})$ as a {\bf non-maximal generation of $G_{pd}$.} Once we define below our GCF measure, we will evaluate it for the DAGs of non-maximal generation $\calg(G_{pg})$.

-It's clear that any measure of GCF will have to involve interventions such as the ``do" intervention (see Refs. \cite{pearl-2013book} and \cite{bayesuvius}) invented by Pearl et al for CI.
-Without interventions like ``do", it is impossible to distinguish causally the DAGs in a set $\calg(G_{pd})$.

 Henceforth, random variables will be indicated by underlining.
+Also, Pearl's do operator assignment $do(\rvx)=x$ will be denoted by $\cald\rvx =x$.
+Both of these notational conventions are also used in Ref.\cite{bayesuvius}.